JaxPlays-Inc/jaxplays.org/content/shows/Arsenic-and-Old-Lace.md

 featured_image: Arsenic_and_Old_Lace.jpeg
 featured_image_caption: Front cover and spine of the first edition printing of Arsenic and Old Lace
 featured_image_attr: Facsimile Dust Jackets, LLC
-Description: "A dark comedy that unveils the zany world of the Brewster family, where two sweet old aunts take to poisoning lonely bachelors."
+description: "A dark comedy that unveils the zany world of the Brewster family, where two sweet old aunts take to poisoning lonely bachelors."
-Genres:
+genres:
 - Play
 - Comedy
 - Farce